If you have had a parentage surprise, you can find helpful resources here.

 Isolation

 We experience feelings of disconnection from self and others.
 We learn that most people cannot relate to our suffering.
-We may desire support while feeling at a loss as to where to find it, and fearful of being further misunderstood.
+We may desire support while feeling at a loss as to where to find it, and fearful of being misunderstood.

 Exposure

-We feel increasingly vulnerable and perhaps struggle to know when or how to share our news with others.
+We feel increasingly vulnerable and struggle to know when or how to share our news with others.

 Depression